david4599/BrickBlaster-Patch/README.md

 ## Patches list
 - BrickBlaster_patch_ev.1337: The first issue concerns the length of the environment variables.
 It seems that a limit of 2048 (0x800) characters is defined for the counting loop and the game exits if it doesn't find any null dword (end of the list) in that interval.
 On a fresh Windows install, this should not be a problem but when installing many programs, the environment variables list grows and the limit can be exceeded.
 The simple fix is to set an arbitrary higher number e.g. 32768 (0x8000).
-- BrickBlaster_patch_io.1337: Another issue is about some I/O instructions that throw a Privileged Instruction Exception (0xc0000096). <del>Delete them solve the issue and it appears to have no negative effects on it.</del> It seems setting the "Windows 95" compatibility mode solve this issue without removing these instructions but try this patch if the mode doesn't work.
+- BrickBlaster_patch_io.1337: Another issue is about some I/O instructions that throw a Privileged Instruction Exception (0xc0000096).
+Delete them solve the issue and it appears to have no negative effects on it.
+But it seems that setting the "Windows 95" compatibility mode solve this issue without removing these instructions but try this patch if the mode doesn't work.

 ## Patching the game
-/!\ Before doing any modifications, make sure to create a backup of the original "blaster.exe" file and check its SHA256 hash to avoid bad patches.
-It should be C0FC698A0C928127DB285138F3FDC4E2EDAFD9B6A053A92C0ECC44C5481ACF06 (French Version).
+/!\ Before doing any modifications, make sure to create a backup of the original "blaster.exe".

-- Download and install x64dbg debugger and launch x32dbg.
+- Download and install [x64dbg debugger](https://github.com/x64dbg/x64dbg/releases/latest) and launch x32dbg (Change the language to English in the options if you are French, the translation in the patches window is buggy currently).
 - Load the "blaster.exe" file inside the debugger.
-- In the View tab, click on "Patch file..." and import the file "BrickBlaster_patch_ev.1337" (and/or "BrickBlaster_patch_io.1337").
+- In the File tab, click on "Patch file..." and import the file "BrickBlaster_patch_ev.1337" (and/or "BrickBlaster_patch_io.1337").
 - The patches can now be saved to the "blaster.exe" file with the "Patch File" button.

 For more convinience, patched versions are already available in the [Releases](https://github.com/david4599/BrickBlaster-Patch/releases/latest) section: